whisthq/whist/protocol/README.md

 `export LOGZ_IO_API_KEY=<<your api key>>`

-Note: logz.io currently only retains logs for 5 days.
+Note: logz.io currently only retains logs for 5 days, as of 10/29/2021.
 That said, this will only return the logs from 5 days ago.
+If this changes, please modify the `RETENTION_PERIOD_DAYS` constant in the top of `logs-to-text.py` to reflect this change.